le-nicolas/le-nicolas.github.io/README.md

-Crafting Curiosity: My Blog Journey
+My Blog

-I started a blog and it turns out you dont need to pay for webhosting via Jekyll-- transform your plain text into static websites and blogs.
+I started a blog post and it turns out you dont need to pay for webhosting.
+Just try Jekyll(or Hakyll) it transform your plain text into static websites and blogs.
 Anyways, enjoy! :D